Google Shopping Product Type – The Rundown

 Unfortunately, there was no Google Product Taxonomy for Eye Cream, hence why we couldn’t go beyond > Skin Care.

-A client we recently helped with eCommerce marketing and their Google Shopping structure was a pet store.
+One of our eCommerce marketing clients is the owner of a pet store.
+We used product type within their campaign to help stay organized and increase campaign performance.
 The category we’ll focus on for this example is dog treats.
 Based on Google’s Taxonomy, the following category was selected:

 • Animals & Pet Supplies > Pet Supplies > Dog Supplies > Dog Treats

-This client sells hundreds of types of dog treats.
-We knew to find winners and losers within dog treats, we had to further segment by product type, which would allow us to bid up and bid down based on performance.
+For purposes of this campaign, we knew that to find which types of dog treats were winners and losers, we had to further segment by product type, which would allow us to bid up and bid down based on performance in more specific categories.

-Below, you can see product how product type allowed for us to take a broad category like dog treats and further segment.
-You can see how we’re able to see the number of products for each product type along with the number of clicks.
+Below, you can see product how sorting by product type allowed us to take a broad category like dog treats and further segment.
+You can see the number of products for each product type along with the number of clicks.

-Below is how the structure looks within Google Ads, which reminds me of how ad groups are structured within a PPC campaign.
+In the image below, you’ll see how the structure looks within the shopping campaign.
+It looks like the way that ad groups are structured within a PPC campaign.

-Since the campaign we’re using in the example is set-up with automatic bidding, you can’t edit the bids per product group.
-If the campaigns were set-up with manual bidding, you could adjust the bids based on which product type is performing the best and worst.
+In this particular campaign, we can’t edit the bids per product group since it was set up with automated bidding.
+If the campaigns were set up with manual bidding, you could adjust the bids based on which product type is performing the best and worst.

-Even with automatic bidding, if biscuits and crunchy treats received 100 clicks without a conversion, you could pause the product group, which would allocate the budget more wisely to top performing product groups or product groups that we’re seeing the light of day because biscuits and crunchy treats were hogging the budget.
+Even with automatic bidding, however, if biscuits and crunchy treats received 100 clicks without any conversions, you could pause the product group altogether, which would allocate the budget more wisely to top-performing product groups or product groups weren’t getting traction because biscuits and crunchy treats were hogging the budget.
+This shows you how you can increase campaign performance using product type.

 Great Product Types Require Great Product Knowledge

-Continuing with our dog treat example.
-You can see in the screenshot below on the left hand side (underlined in red) how product type is leveraged on the website to help customers further filter into the exact type of dog treat they are seeking.
+Let’s continue with our dog treat example.
+You can see in the screenshot below on the left-hand side (underlined in red) how product type is leveraged on the website to help customers further filter the exact type of dog treat they are seeking.

 It’s important to realize that you can leverage the product type for more than just Google Shopping.
 If you properly utilize filters and the search navigation on your site, it can help your current or prospective customers more easily find the products they are looking for based on type.

-Note: Coming up with the product type for the pet store client took several internal experts on their team providing us with this list.
+Note: Coming up with the product type for the pet store client took several internal experts on their team to provide us with this list.
 Be sure to leverage product experts to help populate the most accurate product type list.

-Add Google Product Type Into Your Shopping Feed
+Add Google Product Type To Your Shopping Feed

-Below is an example of the DermWarehouse product page for the eye cream product we previously referenced.
-You can see below how we simply entered the product type information on the designated field.
+Below is an example of the DermWarehouse product page for an eye cream on our site.
+You can see below how we simply entered the product type information in the designated field.
 This information would then get pulled into your Google Shopping feed if you enable product type.
+Since these product types are manually entered, make sure you are diligent about keeping your list consistent.
+For example, make sure you are using “Eye Cream” in all cases and not “Eye Creams” as this would create two separate product types.
+Consistency is key here.

 If you need assistance creating a Google Shopping Feed, here is a great resource from Google.